 Greensburg Station No. 4 (GVFD Museum) was started in 1969 by dedicated members of the department wishing to keep alive the history and maintaining artifacts and antique fire department equipment.
 The museum has had two temporary homes before moving into current location in the 1998 behind City Hall in the 4th Ward.
 The museum has hundreds of artifacts on display, but none make the members prouder than its three fully restored fire engines.
 The first is an 1805 Pat Lyon.
 The Pat Lyon was retired from the Pittsburgh Fire Department after the great fire of 1845.
 It was sold to the Pat Lyon Hose Company in Greensburg and was used until approximately 1876.
 In December 1998, the engine was loaded on a flatbed truck and was delivered to the Weavertown Coach Works where the Amish workmen meticulously restored it to its present, pristine state.
 The second would be an 1825 Goodwill.
 In 1825, the Goodwill Fire Engine was built by the employees of Old Allegheny Borough now known as the Northside of Pittsburgh.
 Both the Goodwill and the Pat Lyon were used by the Pittsburgh Volunteer Fire Department and were used to fight the Great Fire of April 5, 1845.
 The final engine is a 1949 Seagrave that ran out of GVFD Hose Company No. 3.
 This truck served in many capacities around Westmoreland County over the years and came back to the fire department in the early 1980s.
 In the early part of this century, the truck was sent to the State Correctional Institution in Erie County to help restore the engine.
 The truck returned from the prison to Greensburg in 2005.
 The total restoration cost just over $35,000 and they tried to keep everything as original as it was the day it was received it from Seagrave in 1949.
 The museum is operated by a committee comprised of firefighters from each company of the GVFD and other interested members of the community.

 The reach of the GVFD extends far beyond the Greensburg city limits, we’ve built playgrounds in Selma, Alabama for under privileged children, provided relief in Charleston, South Carolina to the victims of Hurricane Hugo, and were on the banks of the Hudson River when Hutch got the call there were no survivors to recover from the collapse of the North and South Towers of the World Trade Center.
-On January 12, 2018 the Greensburg Volunteer Fire Department celebrated 128 years of public service to the residents of the City of Greensburg.
 The mission is now and has always been to provide the highest level of public safety services, fire prevention education, and enhance community development for all residents and visitors of the City of Greensburg.